YOGA FOR RECOVERY

-Through a network of studios across the 5-county Philadelphia area, Transformation Yoga Project provides gentle, mindfulness-based yoga to individuals in recovery as well as loved ones affected by the disease of addiction.
-Our instructors, trained in trauma-sensitive yoga, provide classes at local treatment and rehabilitation centers, recovery residences, and community wellness centers.
+Through a network of studios across the 5-county Philadelphia area, Transformation Yoga Project provides gentle, mindfulness-based yoga to individuals in recovery from substance use and other mental health disorders such as anxiety and depression.
+Our instructors, trained in trauma-sensitive yoga, provide classes at Inpatient Treatment Centers, Partial Hospital Programs(PHP), Intensive Outpatient Programs(IOP), Recovery Residences and more.

 Transformation Yoga Project partners with community yoga studios to offer Transformation Yoga classes.
 These community classes provide a supportive environment to observe stillness, allow emotions to surface without fear of judgment, and create healthy relationships with others.
 All are welcome.
 No experience is needed.
 A suggested donation of $10 is recommended, but not required.
 Check the Calendar for the Transformation Yoga class schedule.

 ADDICTION TREATMENT Facilities

 Transformation Yoga Project works with inpatient and outpatient addiction treatment programs to incorporate mindfulness-based yoga practices into their treatment protocols.
 Yoga complements existing treatment modalities.
 Participants often find that yoga helps them relieve stress and helps establish a body-mind connection, an important element in recovery.
 Daily yoga also provides a way to release tension and aggression, is a natural mood booster, and promotes overall well-being.
 Yoga is a natural companion to 12-Step based recovery because they share many of the same principles and teach participants how to apply these principles in daily life.